Ma-Lab-Cal/tmmao/README.md

 ## Description
 ---
 This module (soon to be package!) is an implementation of adjoint-gradient-based inverse design using the transfer matrix method.
+If
+If you find any part of the `tmmao` package helpful and you happen to use it a publication of your own, please cite our work introducing the algorithm:

+> N. Morrison, S. Pan, and E. Ma, "Physics-Agnostic Inverse Design Using Transfer Matrices", under review, 2023.

+Thanks!

 ### `angostic_linear_adjoint.py`
 The central piece of code is `angostic_linear_adjoint.py`.
 You hand it your transfer matrices, cost funciton, and their partial derivatives, and it will hand you the total derivative of your cost function with respect to the optimization parameters - exactly the quantity a gradient-descent or quasi-Newton optimizer needs to figure out how to update the optimization paramters to minimize your cost function. `angostic_linear_adjoint.py`'s algorithm is, as the name implies, agnostic.
 It does not care what kind of physics you're working with - optics, acoustics, quantum mechanics, electronics, etc. It doesn't even care why you need the gradient.
 Maybe you're not doing an optimization and you just like Jacobians. `angostic_linear_adjoint.py` doesn't care.
 It just finds the gradient.
 That's what it does. `angostic_linear_adjoint.py` has a fully documented API, and you are encouraged to integrate it into your own optimziation routines.